Sdcantwell3/Covid_deaths_pop_density/README.md

 ## Data Aanlysis
 - We ran a number of trials through a supervised machine learning algorithm to build a model that we then tested on other states.
-- During the data analysis we looked at 3 states with simiilar poplulation and varying density.
+- During the data analysis we looked at 3 states with simiilar poplulation and varying population density.
 - After running a few trials we took a look at the Feature Importance  of our model and decided to further edit our data set to help accuracy.